altdeep/causalML/syllabus.md

 * Syllabus overview and goals of the course
 * Background assessment
 * Overview of key ideas in statistics, experimentation and science
+* Causal modeling with probabilistic machine learning
 * Generative modeling and tutorial prep.

+**Readings**

+* Bishop, Christopher M. "Model-based machine learning."
+Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 371.1984 (2013): 20120222.
+* Blei, David M. "Build, compute, critique, repeat: Data analysis with latent variable models."
+Annual Review of Statistics and Its Application 1 (2014): 203-232.

 ## [Some useful tools](https://bookdown.org/connect/#/apps/2584/access) (May 15, 2019)
 * Tutorial on *bnlearn*
 * Tutorial on the *pyro*
 * Survey of other tools, e.g. Python's [pgmpy](https://github.com/pgmpy/pgmpy) and Microsoft's [DoWhy](https://github.com/Microsoft/dowhy)

-*Readings*

-* Bishop, Christopher M. "Model-based machine learning."
-Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 371.1984 (2013): 20120222.
+**Readings**

 * Chapter 1, 1.1-1.4, 1.6, 1.7 of Scutari, Marco, and Jean-Baptiste Denis.
 Bayesian networks: with examples in R. Chapman and Hall/CRC, 2014.
 * [An Introduction to Models in Pyro](http://pyro.ai/examples/intro_part_i.html)

-## Causal models as generative ML (May 22, 2019)
+## How to think in DAGs (May 22, 2019)
-* Ladder of causality
 * Bayesian networks and causal Bayesian networks
-* Causal modeling with probabilistic machine learning
 * Some useful notation

-Readings

-* Blei, David M. "Build, compute, critique, repeat: Data analysis with latent variable models."
-Annual Review of Statistics and Its Application 1 (2014): 203-232.

-## How to think in DAGs (May 29, 2019)
 * Graph terminology
 * V-structures/colliders
 * Pearl's d-separation